andreas/andreas.github.io/_posts/2014-08-22-implementing-the-binary-memcached-protocol-with-ocaml-and-bitstring.md

 ### Next time...

-In this blog post we've developed a primitive Ocaml library for talking to Memcached with the binary protocol using [bitstring](https://code.google.com/p/bitstring/).
+In this blog post we've developed a primitive OCaml library for talking to Memcached with the binary protocol using [bitstring](https://code.google.com/p/bitstring/).
 The code is based on the standard library, which is honest not that great, and all IO is synchronous.
 In the next installment we'll try using [Core](https://ocaml.janestreet.com/ocaml-core/latest/doc/) and [Async](https://realworldocaml.org/v1/en/html/concurrent-programming-with-async.html) for asynchronous IO.
 Stay tuned!